Choose another writer in this calendar:

 support Johnson while he was at work on his dictionary and later

 been a Lord among wits; but I find, he is only a wit among Lords."
 A

 patron was in his Dictionary "one who countenances, supports or

 protects.
 Commonly a wretch who supports with insolence, and is paid

 Johnson's longest poem, The Vanity of Human Wishes, came out in 1749.
 On that same year his tragedy Irene was staged and appeared at Drury Lane.
 Between the years 1750 and 1752 he edited Cave's magazine The Rambler, writing nearly all of its numbers.
 When Cave died in 1754 Johnson wrote a life of the bookseller for The Gentleman's Magazine.
 Johnson's working method was complex: he first made a rough draft, then "turned over in his mind all the Latin words into which the sentence could be formed.
-Finally, he made up Latin-derived English words to convey his sense." (from The March of the Literature) by Foed Madox Ford, 1938, p.
+Finally, he made up Latin-derived English words to convey his sense."
+(The March of the Literature) by Foed Madox Ford, 1938, p.
 617)

 to fart.
 To break wind behind.